linn-jagestedt/SwedishCoreVocab-AnkiScript/Readme.md

 # Swedish Core Vocabulary Deck

-This program is written to generate a anki deck based on the words in Kelly (Keywords for Language Learning) and english translation and definiitions from The People's dictionary.
+This program is written to generate an Anki deck based on the words in Kelly (Keywords for Language Learning) and english translation and definiitions from The People's dictionary.

 - Kelly: https://spraakbanken.gu.se/en/resources/kelly
 - The People's Dictionary: https://folkets-lexikon.csc.kth.se/folkets/